 Bachmann debuted its new G line with a 2-truck Shay.
 The large size made the many moving parts of these geared engines easy to appreciate.
 They remain popular models today.
 Bachmann's latest Spectrum G gauge releases have included stunning models of Rio Grande "Mudhens" and long cabooses with complete interiors.

-As if breaking new ground in HO, N and G wasn't enough, Bachmann created a whole new market in O narrow gauge, with On30.
+As if breaking new ground in HO, N, and G weren't enough, Bachmann created a whole new market in O narrow gauge, with On30.
 Using its HO track, the new models featured a Spectrum level of detail and operating qualities.

 This new scale has opened the world of narrow gauge to many who could only dream of the expensive brass imports than filled the market before.
 It has even created a secondary market of suppliers of more realistic track, conversion kits for On3 and more rolling stock.